Futures Experience

 Why think about futures in the plural?

-The scientific foundation of our Futures Experience approaches comes from futures studies.
+The scientific foundation of our Futures Experience approaches comes from Futures Studies.
 The core assumption of this field is that there is no single, predetermined future.
 What lies ahead is open — and partly depends on decisions that haven't been made yet.
 The plural captures this openness: not one fixed forecast, but many possible developments that can be shaped.

 Futures research therefore engages with futures on a scholarly level.
 Serious futures research cannot predict what the future will be – precisely because it is still open.
 Instead, it analyzes our present-day assumptions about the future: the images, forecasts, scenarios, expectations, trend descriptions, hopes, and fears we hold about what might come.